Nykakin/quantize/README.md

 ﻿# quantize

+> This package is not yet production ready

 This package reimplements hierarchical quantization described in [this tutorial](http://aishack.in/tutorials/dominant-color/) in Go programming language.
 [Gonum](https://github.com/gonum/gonum) library was used for matrix computations instead of OpenCV.

 ```go